Habicht-class gunboat: Design

-The three gunboats were the first vessels of the type to use compound steam engines, which increased speed and engine efficiency.
+The three steam gunboats were the first vessels of the type to use compound steam engines, which increased speed and engine efficiency.
 The contract for the new engines was given to Schichau-Werke in part to stimulate the development of the technology for future vessels.
 The ships' higher speed resulted in a change of classification during construction, from gunboat to aviso, since some officers believed their speed would allow them to serve as scouts for the main battle fleet, though they never served in this role.
-They were instead reclassified as gunboats already by 1881.
+They were instead reclassified as gunboats by 1881.